top of page

 • Afternoon Session

-• (Mis)Use of Artificial Intelligence in the Classroom
+• (Mis)Use of Artificial Intelligence - Contrasts between Practice and Pedagogy

 Objectives: